nextcloud/passman-android/README.md

 # passman-android
 Passman Android application

-This app is only compatible with passman V2.x or higher
+This app is only compatible with passman V2.x or higher.
+The passwords will be provided by [passman](https://github.com/nextcloud/passman).
 ## Current features
 - Setup app (enter the nextcloud server settings)
 - Display vault list